vczh/tinymoe/README.md

 		set receiver to new enumerable collection
 		set field body of receiver to body end

+	block (sentence deal with (item)) repeat with (argument item) in (items : enumerable collection) set enumerator to new enumerator from numbers repeat
+			move enumerator to the next
+			deal with field current value of items end
+	end

 	sentence print (message)
 		redirect to "printf"